-New Zealand offers a choice to park up your Next Campervan!
+New Zealand offers many ways to park up your Next Campervan!
 Holiday Parks, Campsites, Department of Conservation (DOC) or try a taste of Freedom Camping.
-Because all Next Campers are certified self contained, all options are possible – you decide.
+Because all Next Campers are certified self-contained, all options are possible – you decide.

 New Zealand is the ultimate camping destination!
-Each year, thousands of New Zealand families unlock their motorhome or pack up their tent and sleeping bags, grab the barbeque, fishing rods and hiking boots and head off to their favourite camping spot in New Zealand.
-And its not hard to see why.
+Each year, thousands of New Zealand families unlock their motorhome or pack up their tent and sleeping bags, grab the barbeque, fishing rods as well as hiking boots and head off to their favorite camping spot in New Zealand.
+And it’s not hard to see why.
 Holidaying in a Campervan is the best way to experience and enjoy New Zealand.
 Within an hour’s drive of most places where Kiwis live are camping sites nestled in idyllic locations – on the shore of a white sandy beach, the edge of a lake, in a rainforest or close by geothermal hot pools.

 You’re in control where you want to go and how long you want to stay.
 You can either follow a detailed itinerary or be spontaneous.
 Camping at a place you never knew about until you got there is one of the best ways to experience our country.
 For many of us, its the memory of those places that will stay with you forever.